asengupta/jekyll-include-code/README.md

 ## Why?

-I wanted a way to include parts of my Github code in my blog posts, and didn't want to Github Gists.
+I wanted a way to include parts of my Github code in my blog posts, and didn't want to use Github Gists.
 There was no existing plugin I found which could do this, either.